 What are before-tax contributions?

-Before-tax contributions can also be called concessional contributions.
-They are contributions added to your super account before your income tax has been deducted.
+Before-tax (concessional) contributions are contributions added to your super account before your income tax has been deducted.
 These are generally taxed at 15% when added your super account, instead of your marginal income tax rate, which can be as high as 45%.

 Salary sacrifice is a type of before-tax contribution.
-Also known as salary packaging, it' s an arrangement between you and your employer to redirect some of your before-tax (gross) salary into your super account instead of your bank account.
+It' s an arrangement between you and your employer to redirect some of your before-tax (gross) salary into your super account instead of your bank account.

 This can reduce the tax you pay and give you more money in the long-term.
 Salary sacrifice helps you pay less tax in two ways: